agronholm/pythonfutures/docs/index.rst

-:mod:`futures` --- Asynchronous computation
+:mod:`concurrent.futures` --- Asynchronous computation
 ===========================================

-.. module:: futures
+.. module:: concurrent.futures
    :synopsis: Execute computations asynchronously using threads or processes.

-The :mod:`futures` module provides a high-level interface for asynchronously executing callables.
+The :mod:`concurrent.futures` module provides a high-level interface for asynchronously executing callables.

 The asynchronous execution can be be performed by threads using :class:`ThreadPoolExecutor` or seperate processes using